shenolosman/School-Group-Agile-Project-Discord-Bot/Pr3s3nc3 documentation.md

 ### !Presence [timespan]

-When this command is ran on the server, everyone who is not assigned with the teacher role are registered as students for this class.
+When this command is used on the server, everyone who is not assigned with the teacher role are registered as students for this class.

-To run this command you need the teacher role.
+To use this command you need the teacher role.
 When ran it starts a presence check with a quiz.
 The students have as long as the teacher specifies in the [timespan] parameter to react with an emoji corresponding to an answer to the question.